-The Volunteer Dinner and Wednesday 23 April 2018 Club.
-It was a great success, with many of our volunteers and pro bono partners award recipients.
-The audience was inspired volunteer and supporter of PCLC, and Kot Monoah who is an Associate leader and lawyer.
+The Volunteer Dinner and Awards night was held on Wednesday 23 April 2018 at the Frankston Football Club.
+It was a great success, with many of our volunteers and pro bono partners being recognised through the awards they received.
+Congratulations to all our award recipients.
+The audience was inspired by two speakers, Lance Guymer, a long time volunteer and supporter of PCLC, and Kot Monoah who is an Associate at Slater & Gordon, and a Sudanese community leader and lawyer.